 Each morning students begin their day with their Form Tutor for Registration.
 This daily time is spent either in Assembly or following our tutor programme during which tutors and students build a positive relationship - ordinarily, a student’s form tutor will stay with them as they progress through Years 7 to 11.

 Form Tutors monitor student planners, school uniform and attendance as well as discussing behaviour and attendance (both positive and negative) with the members of their form group.

-The Pastoral Team are non-teaching members of staff, enabling them to be available to students, parents and external agencies at any time during the school day.
-They monitor student wellbeing whilst also ensuring academic progress.
+The Pastoral Officers are non-teaching members of staff, enabling them to be available to students, parents and external agencies during the school day.
+They monitor student wellbeing whilst also helping to support academic progress.

 As well as members of St Clement’s High School staff, we also have support from external agencies, who offer support to students that need extra help with a specific focus; they also work with the students’ families if it is felt necessary.